-Hong Kong readies for more protests after night of clashes

-HONG KONG (AP) - Another day of protest is expected in Hong Kong after a night of violent clashes in which the police used tear gas and rubber rounds against protesters who threw gasoline bombs toward them and set fires in streets.
+Hong Kong protesters take over mall, fold origami cranes

+HONG KONG (AP) - Young protesters, many wearing masks to disguise their identity, filled the open area of a Hong Kong shopping mall Sunday and folded paper “origami” cranes in the latest twist in a pro-democracy movement that has stretched into a fourth month.

+They first chanted slogans and sang a song that has become their anthem, backed by a small group playing on woodwind and brass instruments through their masks.
+Many lined the balustrades of the three higher floors overlooking where others gathered in the wide space below.

-Transit authorities closed the two intermediate stations on the airport express train to guard against a possible disruption of transportation to the transportation hub.
-Separately an afternoon protest has been called at a shopping mall in the outlying Shatin district.
+Transit authorities closed the two stations on the airport express train to guard against a possible disruption of transportation to the transportation hub.

 The Hong Kong International Airport Authority said that the train would operate only between the airport and the terminus station in the center of the city on Sunday.
-Some airport bus routes have also been suspended.
+Some airport bus routes were also suspended.
+Passengers were advised to leave sufficient time to reach the airport.

-The anti-government protesters are making several demands including fully democratic elections in the semi-autonomous Chinese city.
+The latest gathering came after a night of violent clashes in which the police used tear gas and rubber rounds against protesters who threw gasoline bombs toward them and set fires in streets.

+The protests generally begin peacefully, but often degenerate into confrontations that hard-line protesters say is needed to get the government’s attention.

 Sign up for Daily Newsletters